trosenkrantz/RAPTOR/README.md

         "login": [
             {
-                "input": "login!", // When RAPTOR receives this "output": "ok!", // It output this
+                "input": "login!", // When RAPTOR receives this "output": "ok!", // It outputs this
-                "nextState": "active" // And move to this state }
+                "nextState": "active" // And moves to this state }
         ],
         "active": [